Dancing House: Origin

 The "Dancing House" is set on a property of great historical significance.
-Its site was the location of a house destroyed by the U.S. bombing of Prague in 1945.
+Its site was the location of an apartment building destroyed by the U.S. bombing of Prague in 1945.
 The plot and structure lay decrepit until 1960, when the area was cleared.
-The neighboring plot was co-owned by the family of Václav Havel, who spent most of his life there.
-As early as 1986 (during the Communist era), Vlado Milunić, then a respected architect in the Czechoslovak milieu, conceived an idea for a project at the place and discussed it with his neighbour, the then little-known dissident Havel.
+The neighboring plot was co-owned (until 1948-50, when the Communist regime overtook every larger private property and commercial activities) the family of Václav Havel, who spent most of his life there.
+As early as 1986 (during the Communist era), Vlado Milunić, then a respected architect in the Czechoslovak milieu, conceived an idea for a project at the place and discussed it with his neighbour, the then well known (both nationally and internationally) dissident Havel.
 A few years later, during the Velvet Revolution, Havel became a popular leader and was subsequently elected president of Czechoslovakia.
 Thanks to his authority, the idea to develop the site grew.
 Havel eventually decided to have Milunić survey the site, hoping for it to become a cultural center, though this was not the result.

 The Dutch insurance company Nationale-Nederlanden (ING Bank from 1991 to 2016) agreed to sponsor the construction of a house onsite.
 The superbank chose Milunić as the lead designer and asked him to partner with another world-renowned architect to approach the process.
 The French architect Jean Nouvel turned down the idea because of the small square footage, but the Canadian-American architect Frank Gehry accepted the invitation.
 Because of the bank's excellent financial state at the time, it was able to offer almost unlimited funding for the project.
 Starting with their first meeting in 1992 in Geneva, Gehry and Milunić began to develop Milunić's original idea of a building consisting of two parts, static and dynamic ("yin and yang"), which were to symbolize the transition of Czechoslovakia from a communist regime to a parliamentary democracy.